run-llama/llama_index/docs/getting_started/starter_example.md

 logging.getLogger().addHandler(logging.StreamHandler(stream=sys.stdout))
 ```

-You can set the level to `DEBUG` for verbose output, or to `INFO` for less.
+You can set the level to `DEBUG` for verbose output, or use `level=logging.INFO` for less.

 ### Saving and Loading